Nambulite

 Nambulite is formed from the reaction between a hydrothermal solution and rhodonite, and commonly creates veins in the host rock.
-Other than a collector's gem, however, it has little economic value.
+It has little economic value other than as a collector's gem.

 It belongs to the triclinic-pinacoidal crystal system (or triclinic-normal), meaning that it has three axes of unequal length (a, b, c), all intersecting at oblique angles with each other (none of the angles are equal to 90°).
 It belongs to the crystal class 1̅, meaning that any point on the crystal that is rotated 360° and then completely inverted will meet with an equal (but opposite) point on the crystal (see centrosymmetry).
 Its space group is P 1̅.